Student Health Service

 Vaccinations

 At this time, the monkeypox vaccine (IMVAMUNE) is only available upon request to students who meet the eligibility criteria.
-You can also call Student Health Services at 604 822 7011 to book a vaccine appointment during our clinic hours.
+Call 604 822 7011 to book a vaccine appointment during our clinic hours.

 Fentanyl, an opioid, is a strong painkiller that is being mixed into illegal drugs in Vancouver.
 A very small amount of fentanyl can be fatal.
 Fentanyl has been found in all illegal drugs.
 Benzodiazepines are also increasingly mixed into these drugs.